nkallima/sim-universal-construction/README.txt

 [6] Magnusson, Peter, Anders Landin, and Erik Hagersten.
 "Queue locks on cache coherent multiprocessors."
     Parallel Processing Symposium, 1994.
 Proceedings., Eighth International.
 IEEE, 1994

 [7] Michael, Maged M., and Michael L. Scott.
-"Simple, fast, and practical non-blocking and blocking concurrent queue
+"Simple, fast, and practical non-blocking and blocking concurrent
-    algorithms."
+    queue algorithms."
 Proceedings of the fifteenth annual ACM symposium on Principles of distributed computing.
     ACM, 1996.

 [8] Treiber, R. Kent.
 "Systems programming: Coping with parallelism."
     International Business Machines Incorporated, Thomas J. Watson Research Center, 1986.

+[9] Mellor-Crummey, John M., and Michael L. Scott.
+"Algorithms for scalable synchronization on shared-memory
+    multiprocessors."
+ACM Transactions on Computer Systems (TOCS) 9.1 (1991): 21-65.

 For any further information, please do not hesitate to send an email at nkallima (at) ics.forth.gr.
 Feedback is always valuable.